tarurata/resume-editor/docs/PRD.md

 - [ ] Server-side PDF rendering via /export endpoint
 - [ ] Real-time editing with guardrails via /edit endpoint
 - [ ] Basic logging and healthcheck endpoints

+## M3 Acceptance Criteria
+- [ ] User can signup with their pw and email
+- [ ] User can login/logout
+- [ ] User can see each own resumes after login

 ## Quick Start
 ```bash